leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 1. Select **row 1**.
 2. Click the **format painter** paintbrush icon.
-3. Click **row 3**.
+3. Click **row 3, 5, 7, or 9**.

-Repeat for **rows 5, 7 and 9.**
+4. Repeat steps 1-3 for **rows 3, 5, 7 and 9.**

 ![](/images/L-Dev-Report_from_Scratch/12.png)

+**Step 3:** Format the subsections.

+Start by adding more space under each section.
+Copy two empty rows from somewhere in the sheet.

+1. Click on the first row out of the two you will copy (here, **row 12**).
+2. Hold down CTRL and click the row under the first one you selected (here, **row 13**)
-Copy two empty rows from somewhere in the sheet by clicking on the first row number (here, 12), holding down CTRL, clicking the second row number (here, 13), then pressing CTRL + C to copy both rows.
+3. Press CTRL + C to copy both rows.

 ![](/images/L-Dev-Report_from_Scratch/13.png)

 Paste them above row 2.

-1. Right click on row 2.
+1. Right-click on row 2.
 2. Select **Insert Copied Cells**.

 ![](/images/L-Dev-Report_from_Scratch/14.png)